fsantanna/pingus/ceu/README.md

 The structured constructs of Céu provide some advantages in comparison to explicit state machines:

-* They encode all states with direct sequential code, not requiring state variables.
+* They encode all states with direct sequential code, eliminating shared state variables.
 * They handle all states (and only them) in the same contiguous block, improving code encapsulation.